VivianeShim/Profit_in_Asia_Pacific_Market/README.md

 Asia Pacific Market has the highest sales worldwide but the lowest % of profit.
 How can we increase the profit margin in Asia Pacific Market?

 ## Introduction
-To answer the reasearch question, we work on price strategy, sales effort strategy and cost strategy.
+To answer our reasearch question, we developed and impleted price strategy and cost strategy.
+The analysis was conducted using Excel and Tableau.

 ## Product